 No matter what side is being affected, the impacts are negative.
 But that doesn’t mean these issues cannot be fixed. here are 6 ways to deal with employee disconnection:

-The good news?
-Disengagement is reversible.
+Disengagement can damage your company’s work culture and motivation, but that doesn’t mean it’s not reversible.
 Here are six actionable strategies to re-engage and motivate your employees:

-Help employees see the bigger picture.
-Regularly share the company’s mission and vision, and connect individual roles to organisational goals.
-When employees understand how their work contributes to the company’s success, they’re more likely to stay motivated.
+It’s easy for your employees to be engaged when they can see your vision.
+Regularly share your company’s mission and vision with them, and connect their roles to organizational goals.
+When they understand how their work contributes to the company’s success, they’re more likely to stay motivated.

 2. Improve Communication.

-Open, transparent communication is key.
-Encourage dialogue between leadership and employees through regular check-ins, town halls, and feedback surveys.
+Open, transparent communication between management and your employees is important.
+Encourage dialogue between managers and employees through regular check-ins, town hall meetings, and feedback surveys.
 Make sure everyone feels heard and valued.

 3. Invest in Growth Opportunities.